Dhghomon/easy_rust/README.md

 ### rayon

 `rayon` is a popular crate that lets you speed up your Rust code.
-It's popular because it creates threads without needing to write things like `thread::spawn`.
+It's popular because it creates threads without needing things like `thread::spawn`.
 In other words, it is popular because it is effective but easy to write.
 For example:

 - `.iter()`, `.iter_mut()`, `into_iter()` in rayon is written like this:
 - `.par_iter()`, `.par_iter_mut()`, `par_into_iter()`.
 So you just add `par_` and your code becomes much faster. (par means "parallel")